Rotaviruses are a group of viruses that can cause severe viral gastroenteritis in infants and young children.

 - hands can become contaminated while changing the nappy of an infected infant.

-Vaccination will reduce the risk of developing severe rotavirus gastroenteritis by 85-100% and any rotavirus gastroenteritis by around 70%.
-It is important to prevent the severe diarrhoea and vomiting caused by rotavirus in young infants.
+Vaccination will reduce the risk of developing severe rotavirus gastroenteritis by 85-100% and mild-moderate rotavirus gastroenteritis by around 70%.
+It is important to prevent severe diarrhoea and vomiting caused in young infants.

-National Centre for Immunisation Research and Surveillance.
-Rotavirus vaccines for Australian children: information for GPs and immunisation providers.
-The University of Sydney.
+- National Centre for Immunisation Research and Surveillance.
+Rotavirus vaccines for Australian children: information for immunisation providers

 - National Health and Medical Research Council.
 2013.
 The Australian Immunisation Handbook (10th Ed).

 - Australian Government, Department of Health and Ageing.
 Staying Healthy: Preventing infectious diseases in early childhood education and care services (5th Edition) 2013.